-Prior to joining Williams Law, P.A., Eric worked at one of the Florida mega firms representing fortune 500 companies and major insurers and at one of the most well known plaintiffs’ law firms in the state.
-Mr. Dickey previously worked as a prosecutor handling crimes ranging from DUI up to and including advising defendants of his intent to seek the death penalty in the most egregious of circumstances.
-Eric has tried more than 50 jury trials and more than 200 non-jury trials both in and outside the state of Florida.
-He regularly arbitrates matters when insurance policies dictate out-of-court proceedings.
+Prior to joining Williams Law, he worked at one of Florida’s largest defense firms representing fortune 500 companies and major insurers in connection with first party property matters.
+Prior to his “big law” practice, he worked as a prosecutor handling crimes ranging from DUI to homicide.
+He has tried more than 50 jury trials and more than 200 non-jury trials both in and outside the state of Florida.

 Eric W. Dickey is a member of The Florida Bar, the Hillsborough County Bar Association, and is admitted to practice in all of the state courts of Florida, the United States District Courts for the Southern, Middle, and Northern Districts of Florida, and the United States Supreme Court.